DerYeger/d3-graph-controller/README.md

 })
 ```

-For customization of the default theme, the custom CSS properties `--color-node-shadow`, `--color-node-shadow-focused` and `--color-node-stroke` can be used.
+For customization of the default theme, the custom CSS property `--color-node-stroke` can be used.

 ## Development